willwebberley/CENode/API.md

 ### `CENode` class

+Functions and properties of instances of the CENode class.

 #### `CENode CENode([model1[, model2[, model3 ...]]])`
 Construct a new `CENode` object.
 This is the only class of the library one should directly instantiate.

+`var node = new CENode(model1, model2, ...)`

 Constructing this object starts the lifecycle of a CEAgent, whose name is, by default, set to 'Moira'.